esrgrkn/esrgrkn/README.md

 ### Jr.Python Developer

 ### I am working on Python development.
 I share my projects here.
-Problem solving skills and test oriented enthusiastic about creating and designing software in an environment am a successful and enthusiastic software developer.
+Problem solving skills and test oriented enthusiastic about creating and designing software in an environment am a successful a software developer.
 <br>

 ## Tech I use: